DevOpsPlatform/Phase-2/Docker/Docker-Commands.md

     1. docker --help
     2. docker -v or docker --version or docker version
-    3. docker images: To get the list of all the local images. docker rmi -f <image-name/id> : to remove the image.
+    3. docker images: To get the list of all the local images. docker rmi -f <image-name/id> : to remove the image. docker images -a | sort
     4. docker ps: To list the active containers. docker ps -a: To list both active & inactive containers. docker ps -a -s: To list both active & inactive containers along with the size of the container. -s gives you the container file size.